 - Fringes are not to touch the eyebrows.

-- Wear only black or navy blue ribbons/hair band/hair clips.
+- Wear only black or dark blue ribbons/hair band/hair clips.

 - No punky or permed hairstyle is allowed.
 No hair extension is allowed.

 - A pair of small (maximum diameter: 0.5 cm) and plain studs without any gemstones can be worn in the earlobe.
 They should be in black, blue, gold or silver colour.

 - A pair of ear sticks (only transparent ones) can be worn in the ear lobe.